-KERA, the North Texas public television and radio stations, will host Attorney General Greg Abbott and State Senator Wendy Davis in The Texas Debates: The Race for Governor.
+KERA, the North Texas public television and radio stations, hosted Attorney General Greg Abbott and state Sen. Wendy Davis in The Texas Debates: Race for Governor.

-The one-hour live debate is a co-production with NBC 5/KXAS-TV and Telemundo 39/KXTX-TV, and The Dallas Morning News.
-It will be broadcast on Tuesday, Sept.
+The one-hour live debate was a co-production with NBC 5/KXAS-TV, Telemundo 39/KXTX-TV, and The Dallas Morning News.
+It was broadcast on Tuesday, Sept.
 30 at 8 p.m.
 CT on television, radio and online.

-The Texas Debates will air live on KERA-TV Channel 13, KERA 90.1 FM, COZI-TV Channel 5.2 and other radio and television stations around the state, and streamed live online at texasdebates.org, NBCDFW.com and dallasnews.com.
+The Texas Debates aired live on KERA-TV Channel 13, KERA 90.1 FM, COZI-TV Channel 5.2 and other radio and television stations across the state and nationally on C-SPAN; it streamed live at texasdebates.org, NBCDFW.com and dallasnews.com.

-Questions for the candidates can be submitted via Twitter @keranews using #texasdebates.
+And voters had a role, by submitting questions for the candidates via Twitter @keranews using #texasdebates.